 Advantages of BLE:

-• The official specification documents are available at no cost.
-To obtain the specification for most other wireless protocols and technologies, you'd have to be a member of the official organisation or consortium for that technology.
+The official specification documents are available at no cost.
+To obtain the specification for most other wireless protocols and technologies, you'd have to be a member of the official organization or consortium for that technology.

 Limitations of BLE: